article banner (priority)

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-If you call the above code, you will not see the "After", and the code will not stop running (as our main function never finished).
+If you call the above code, you will not see "After", and the code will not stop running (because our main function never finished).
 The coroutine is suspended after "Before".
-Our game was stopped and never resumed.
+Our game has been stopped and never resumed.
 So, how can we resume?
-Where is this aforementioned Continuation?

-Take a look again at the suspendCoroutine invocation and notice that it ends with a lambda expression ({ }).
+Take a look again at the suspendCancellableCoroutine invocation and notice that it ends with a lambda expression ({ }).
 The function passed as an argument will be invoked before the suspension.
-This function gets a continuation as an argument.
+This function has an argument of type Continuation.
+This is the object that we can use to resume the coroutine.
+We could use it to resume immediately2:

 inline fun <T> Continuation<T>.resume(value: T): Unit = resumeWith(Result.success(value)) inline fun <T> Continuation<T>.resumeWithException( exception: Throwable ): Unit = resumeWith(Result.failure(exception))

-This is an important observation.
-Notice that we can make a function that will resume our continuation after a defined period.
+Of course, such an approach is not practical because threads are expensive and we should not create them just to suspend a coroutine for a while.
+However, it is important to note that a continuation can be passed around and resumed from another thread.
+We can even make a function that will resume our continuation after a defined period.
 In such a case, the continuation is captured by the lambda expression, as shown in the code snippet below.

-This is exactly how delay from the Kotlin Coroutines library used to be implemented.
-The current implementation is more complicated, mainly so as to support testing, but the essential idea remains the same.
+This is exactly how delay from the Kotlin Coroutines library is implemented in older versions of this library.
+The current implementation is more complicated, mainly so it supports testing, but the essential idea remains the same.

 Resuming with a value

 One thing that might concern you is why we passed Unit to the resume function.
-You might also be wondering why we used Unit as a type argument for the suspendCoroutine.
+You might also be wondering why we used Unit as a type argument for the suspendCancellableCoroutine.
 The fact that these two are the same is no coincidence.
-Unit is also returned from the function and is the generic type of the Continuation parameter.

-When we call suspendCoroutine, we can specify which type will be returned in its continuation.
+When we call suspendCancellableCoroutine, we can specify which type will be returned in its continuation.
 The same type needs to be used when we call resume.

 This does not fit well with the game analogy.
 I don't know of any game in which you can put something inside the game when resuming a save3 (unless you cheated and googled how to solve the next challenge).
 However, it makes perfect sense with coroutines.
 Often we are suspended because we are waiting for some data, such as a network response from an API.
 This is a common scenario.
 Your thread is running business logic until it reaches a point where it needs some data.
 So, it asks your network library to deliver it.
 Without coroutines, this thread would then need to sit and wait.
 This would be a huge waste as threads are expensive, especially if this is an important thread, like the Main Thread on Android.
 With coroutines, it just suspends and gives the library a continuation with the instruction "Once you’ve got this data, just send it to the resume function".
 Then the thread can go do other things.
 Once the data is there, the thread will be used to resume from the point where the coroutine was suspended.